 I left this one until last because it seemed the most likely to give away the true identities of the two devices.
 The Pixel 2 has a very well-regarded front-facing camera, and for good reason.
-Based on this image alone it’d be relatively easy to identify that the right-hand images throughout this camera comparison came from the Pixel 2.
+Based on this image alone it’d be relatively easy to identify that the left-hand images throughout this camera comparison came from the Pixel 2.
 Like the main camera, the Vivo Nex overexposes again.
 Did you pick which was which correctly?

-I was quite surprised Vivo managed to put such a competitive camera on the Nex (the Nex produced the left-hand images throughout).
+I was quite surprised Vivo managed to put such a competitive camera on the Nex (the Nex produced the right-hand images throughout).
 Barring the front-facing camera — sadly one of the big attention-grabbers for Vivo’s new phone thanks to its elevating mechanism — the Nex cameras perform very well.
 The Vivo Nex camera may not outright beat the Pixel 2, but it comes tantalizingly close on multiple occasions.
 That fact alone is about as good an advertisement as any smartphone can ask for right now.